AUTOMATION & RECORDING

 - The Event Editor will only show data from the selected pattern.
 Use the Toolbar Pattern Selector or Playlist Picker Panel to change patterns.

-- Convert Event Automation to an Automation Clip by selecting 'Turn into Automation Clip' from the Event Editor Menu (for FL Studio Producer Edition or higher).
+- Convert Event Automation to an Automation Clip by selecting 'Turn into Automation Clip' from the Event Editor Menu.

 - The Event Editor is the location for all recorded automation.
 Remember, the pattern selected during recording holds the Automation data.